-2.4 ORBIT EPHEMERIS MESSAGE (OEM)
+2.3 ORBIT EPHEMERIS MESSAGE (OEM)

 An OEM specifies the position and velocity of a single object at multiple epochs contained within a specified time range.
-Note that a sequence of OEMs for either a single object or for multiple objects may be aggregated into a single Navigation Data Message (NDM) XML file as shown in ANNEX H. The OEM is suited to exchanges that (1) involve automated interaction (e.g., computer-to-computer communication where frequent, fast automated time interpretation and processing is required), and (2) require higher fidelity or higher precision dynamic modeling than is possible with the OPM.
+Note that a sequence of OEMs for either a single object or for multiple objects can be aggregated into a single Navigation Data Message (NDM) XML file as described in Section 8.12 and shown in ANNEX H. The OEM is suited to exchanges that (1) involve automated interaction (e.g., computer-to-computer communication where frequent, fast automated time interpretation and processing is required), and (2) require higher fidelity or higher precision dynamic modeling than is possible with the OPM.